Nateliso/trivia-game/README.md

 - [ ] Integrate external trivia API for unlimited questions
 - [ ] Add multiplayer mode
 - [ ] Track personal best scores with local storage

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-1. Fork the project
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👤 Author